pachyderm/docs/content/2.2.x/deploy-manage/deploy/google-cloud-platform.md

 1. Make a few [client installations](#1-prerequisites) before you start.
 1. [Deploy Kubernetes](#2-deploy-kubernetes).

-    !!!
-Attention
+  {{%notice warning %}}
   For users who want to use an existing cluster, make sure to enable [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).
 For users creating a new cluster, the script provided in this documentation takes care of it.
+  {{% /notice %}}

 1. [Create an GCS bucket](#3-create-a-gcs-bucket) for your data and grant Pachyderm access.
 1. [Enable The Creation of Persistent Volumes](#4-persistent-volumes-creation)